A few years ago, I spent two months in the jungles of Peru. That experience gave me a new appreciation for all the uses of a survival machete.

 Sheaths

 If the machete you want doesn’t come with a sheath (or a sheath in the material you want), make sure you can easily find one.
-Machetes are very specifically shaped, so you can have a hard time finding a sheath to fit – and it costs a lot to special order one!
+Machetes are specifically shaped, so you can have a hard time finding a sheath to fit – and it costs a lot to special order one!

 Tips for Proper Use